Report: Kids taken from parents under zero tolerance had mental stress

 "The little ones don't know how to express what they are feeling," one mental health worker told the Office of Inspector General, according to the report.

-One boy, who was described as being around seven or eight years old, was given no explanation as to why he was separated from his dad.
-A mental health worker reported, "Child was under the delusion that his father had been killed and believed he would also be killed.
+One boy, who was described as being around 7 or 8, was given no explanation as to why he was separated from his father.
+A mental health worker reported: "Child was under the delusion that his father had been killed and believed he would also be killed.
 This child ultimately required emergency psychiatric care to address his mental health distress."

 Another worker said children who had been separated from their parents felt manifestations of psychological pain, "You get a lot of, 'my chest hurts,' even though everything is fine [medically.]"